soloshun/llm_from_scratch/lecture_4.md

    - The encoder creates `vector embeddings`. **the goal is to capture or represent the semantic meaning between the words in the input text and then store them**. that is is the process of `vector embeddings`
      ![](images/vector_embedding.png)
-   - Again the main purpose of the `encoder` is to take in the `preprocessed text(tokens)` and then conver them to `vector embeddings` in `n-dimensional space` such that each word in the input makes sense in that dimensional state. as shown in the image above... such that words which are closer to each other are in the located around in the same vector space.
+   - Again the main purpose of the `encoder` is to take in the `preprocessed text(tokens)` and then convert them to `vector embeddings` in `n-dimensional space` such that each word in the input makes sense in that dimensional space. as shown in the image above... such that words which are closer to each other are in the located around in the same vector space.
    - visualization of vector embedding(NB: embedding models are trained for this)
      ![](images/embeddings.png)
      ![](images/embeddings2.png)